E-junkie Shopping Cart and Digital Delivery

 Even though Jesus had a beard, some lady in the village of Bethany gave him this really expensive aftershave cologne called spikenard that they used back in olden Bible times.
 (Mark 14:3) I’m actually wearing some spikenard right now, because I love the earthy, mossy, dark oriental qualities that seem perfect for any occasion…from feasting to, well, execution.

-But, wait, there’s more. specifically instructs Christians, and the church to be a sweet smelling fragrance of in 2 Corinthians 14-17.
+But, wait, there’s more.
+Paul specifically instructs Christians, and the church to be a sweet smelling fragrance of Christ in 2 Corinthians 14-17.
 Yes.
 Those are his actual words.
 (He was REALLY ahead of the curve in marketing and public relations…well, sort of.)
-He also mentions that though we’ll smell like life to some, we will like death to those who reject God.
+He also mentions that though we’ll smell like life to some, we will stink like death to those who reject God.
 This is an obvious downside; and I can imagine Katy Perry’s perfume could have a dead furball smell, in a manner of speaking.

 So, really!
 Why don’t Christians get with it and get their own fragrance lines?
-Especially Christians.
+Especially celebrity Christians.
 Rick Warren should have one for sure!
 I think it would have a breezy sandalwood odor with a light musk and juniper scent about it.
 Don’t you?

-’s scent would be slightly more exotic.
+Francis Chan’s scent would be slightly more exotic.
 I would have woody, amber, and oriental overtones, with hints of mandarin, clove, and a marine finish of Gorse Flowers, obviously.

 But, wait.
 Want about more controversial folks?
 Would it still work?
 How about Mark Driscoll?
 Simple.
 His would have leathery, resin of Myrrh undertones, Tonka bean, and a hint of grapefruit.
 A mannish hint, mind you.